wwarriner/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 singularity pull <preferredName.sif> docker://code.rc.uab.edu:4567/rc-data-science/community-containers/<name of container/name of container:tag>
 ```

 In the above command, `<preferredName.sif>` is a file name placeholder you should replace with your preferred container image filename.
 For example you can rename the file as "`alphafold3.sif`".
-The **`4567`** is the specific port for our GitLab container registry.
+The **`4567`** is the specific port for our Code.rc container registry.
 For the `<name of container/name of container:tag>` placeholder, you will need to replace this placeholder with the specific path with the image name and tag of the container you want to pull.

 A sample code is shown below